arumugamramaswamy/NTUOSS-CV-workshop/README.md

 Before we can extract any information from the image about the line to follow, we must first preprocess the image.

-We will do so by converting the masked image to a grayscale image and then apply a fixed gray level threshold.
+We will do so by converting the masked image to a grayscale image and then applying a fixed gray level threshold.

 The results of this thresholding can then be used in contour detection.